 Norfolk is a medium-sized city located in the state of Nebraska.
 With a population of 24,366 people and seven constituent neighborhoods, Norfolk is the ninth largest community in Nebraska.

-Unlike some cities, Norfolk isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Norfolk are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Norfolk is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Norfolk is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Norfolk who work in office and administrative support (14.03%), sales jobs (10.62%), and healthcare (6.95%).
+There are especially a lot of people living in Norfolk who work in office and administrative support (13.47%), sales jobs (10.30%), and healthcare (6.93%).

+Norfolk is a somewhat ethnically-diverse city.
 The people who call Norfolk home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Norfolk residents report their race to be White, followed by Native American.
 Norfolk also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.35% of the city’s residents.
+People of Hispanic or Latino origin account for 13.57% of the city’s residents.
 Important ancestries of people in Norfolk include Irish, English, Czech, and Swedish.

 The most common language spoken in Norfolk is English.
 Other important languages spoken here include Spanish and Thai.